Can You Paint Me a Picture of Birmingham? is a blog that explores the stories and history of Birmingham through art.

 The Industrial Revolution transformed Birmingham into a major manufacturing centre.
 The city’s manufactures included metal products, textiles, firearms and jewellery.
 In the 19th century, Birmingham became known as ‘the workshop of the world’.

-Today, Birmingham is a thriving, modern city with a vibrant economy and a multicultural population.
+Today, it is a thriving, modern city with a vibrant economy and a multicultural population, with loads of things to see and do in Birmingham.

 The city’s culture